 You may extend your UCEAP participation from the fall to the spring with the approval of the Study Center Director and local university departments.

 You can live in a homestay with a French family or in an apartment, either on your own or shared with a landlord or other UC students, international students, or French students.
-If you opt to live in an apartment you can choose from a list of rental addresses provided by the Study Center after you arrive.
-During the ILP you will live in a student residence hall after which you will move into your housing for the term.
+If you opt to live in an apartment you can choose from a list of pre-screened rentals provided by the Study Center.
+More information on housing

 Participating in extracurricular cultural and social activities while on UCEAP is an excellent way to meet people, improve your language skills, and integrate more fully into the community.
-The city of Bordeaux is alive with cultural opportunities including opera, museums, music, theater, dance, and more.
+The city of Bordeaux offers rich cultural experiences including opera, museums, music, theater, dance, and more.

 UCEAP students are supported by UC’s network of UCEAP offices at every UC campus and partnerships with UCEAP host universities throughout the world.
 Local EAP staff in Bordeaux will help you integrate into the culture and provide assistance with academics, housing, safety, and other issues.